voxsim/knowledge/software-design/testing!.md

 - Unit tests: test individual classes / methods in isolation

 They are ordered from the bigger execution time to fewer, they are also ordered by scope frome huge to small.

+## Test
+It must be easier write the test and see test result and after writing the application.
+We should refactoring without have brittle tests and we should even delete the code and rewrite the application if we write the tests in a good way.
+Every test should told us a story.

 - https://martinfowler.com/bliki/ObjectMother.html
 - https://martinfowler.com/bliki/SpecificationByExample.html